Who made My Neighbourhood? What is the connection of the filmmakers to the conflict and to the region?

 My Neighbourhood was directed by filmmakers Rebekah Wingert-Jabi and Julia Bacha, and produced by Just Vision.
 The filmmakers have a personal relationship to the region, and most of Just Vision’s staff has either grown up or lived in the Middle East for a substantial period of time.
 Some of our families are Palestinian or Israeli and have lost loved ones, homes and freedom to conflict.
-We are all committed to promoting grassroots efforts to end the occupation and build a future of freedom, equality, dignity, human security and peace for all peoples in the region.
+We are all committed to promoting grassroots efforts to end the occupation and build a future of freedom, dignity and equality for all.

 My Neighbourhood had its world premiere at the 2012 Tribeca Film Festival in New York City and has since screened across the US, Israel and the Occupied Palestinian Territories.
 It was released online in partnership with The Guardian in March 2013.